 Subject to application exemptions, a company is required to file a profits tax return annually with the Inland Revenue Department.
 Typically, a company's financial statements will have to be filed with the return.

-A general discussion of Hong Kong profits tax is contained in the "Taxes" section, below.
+A general discussion of Hong Kong profits tax is contained in section 5 on "Taxes" below.